Skip to content

 Instead, try to stay in the present moment, do what you can to manage your pain, but accept that some pain sensation may be inevitable.
 Focus your attention on what you want from life and figure out a way to take your pain along for the ride.

-• Practice Active Stress Management: The muscle tension associated with stress can make chronic pain worse.
+• Practice active stress management: the muscle tension associated with stress can make chronic pain worse.
 Watch your stress levels and use relaxation tools, like deep breathing, to help you relax.

-• Track Your Pain: Keeping some sort of record of your pain levels can help you learn more about what helps with your pain and what doesn’t.
+• Track your pain: keeping some sort of record of your pain levels can help you learn more about what helps with your pain and what doesn’t.
 For example, if you notice you barely slept the night before a hard pain day, it is a clue that good sleep is essential to managing your pain.

-• Take Breaks and Modify: Rather than not doing what you love, try to figure out a way to modify your favorite activity and/or take regular breaks.
+• Take breaks and modify: rather than not doing what you love, try to figure out a way to modify your favorite activity and/or take regular breaks.
 If possible, try to take breaks before your pain flares.

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, ChoosingTherapy.com has partnered with leaders in mental health and wellness.
+ChoosingTherapy.com is compensated for marketing by the companies included below.

 Mindfulness.com – Change your life by practicing mindfulness.
 In a few minutes a day, you can start developing mindfulness and meditation skills.
 Free Trial

-You can search for therapists by specialty, experience, insurance, or price, and location.
-Find a therapist today.
+Find local therapists that offer online and in-person therapy.
+Search for therapists by specialty, experience, insurance, and location.
+Find a therapist near you.

 For Further Reading